tafafa/Portfolio-Projects-in-Python/README.md

     * Analysis of unique values (`.nunique()`) and value counts for key categorical columns (e.g., 'Model', 'Make', 'County', 'City', 'Electric Vehicle Type').
     * Data visualization to illustrate distributions and relationships.

-## Important Notes for Web Scraping Project

-* **Email Configuration:** For the `Web Scrapping in Python.ipynb` notebook, you will need to replace placeholder values for email credentials and potentially adjust SMTP server settings. **Be extremely cautious with your email credentials and never push them directly to a public repository.** Consider using environment variables or a separate configuration file ignored by Git.
-* **Website Structure Changes:** Web scraping scripts are highly dependent on the structure of the target website.
-If the website's HTML changes, the scraping script might need updates to function correctly.
-* **Ethical Considerations:** Always ensure you comply with the website's `robots.txt` file and terms of service when performing web scraping.
-Avoid making too many requests in a short period to prevent IP blocking.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.